 Next, attach a clip to each track and push the clips into the groove of the plank.

 Step 6: Start Attaching Ceiling Planks

-The rest of the ceiling installation will go quickly.
+The rest of the Armstrong plank ceiling installation will go quickly.
 Continue building the ceiling by connecting the tongue and groove on the long side and end of the plank.
-Install with staggered seams being sure to leave 3/4″ gap at the edge of the wall.
+Install with staggered seams being sure to leave a 3/4″ gap at the edge of the wall.

 At the end of a row, measure the plank gap, mark, and cut to size.
 Then, use the leftover cut plank to start the next row.

 Step 7: Install Light Fixtures